-- use the ‘active’ voice (don’t write “I was able to see…” when you could write “I saw…” or “the cells were incubated” when you could write “I incubated the cells”)
+- use the ‘active’ voice (do not write “I was able to see…” when you could write “I saw…” or “the cells were incubated” when you could write “I incubated the cells”)

 - use first names rather than titles to help personalise the research

 - only include important and relevant information, as readers are restless and will stop reading if you include information that is important only to fellow scientists

 - avoid acronyms if at all possible – even if a protein is known as ABC2D among scientists, it is more appropriate and understandable to use a different name for a more general audience

 - use technical terms only sparingly and consistently, and provide explanations if necessary

 - be careful with punctuation (only use a semi-colon if you are sure it is appropriate and do not overuse commas)